 When to paint your front door purple

 There are many options of purple to choose from.
 In this great article about when to paint a purple front door, author Jennifer Ott gives some reasons when purple makes sense.
-For example:

 - If the exterior of your home has a light, neutral hue, a deep dark purple will call attention to your front entrance.